afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/PowerLatch/PowerLatch_en.md

 ### No power latch circuit

 A "wake up source" is mandatory if there is no power latch circuit, this is, a set of GPIO numbers.
 It is recommended even if there is a power latch circuit, as a fallback measure in case the power latch is not wired.
-Anything wired to the button matrix is unable to act as a wake up source, since the button matrix will not be powered while in deep sleep.
+Anything wired to a button matrix (or analog multiplexer) is unable to act as a wake up source, since the button matrix/multiplexer will not be powered while in deep sleep.
 There are some choices:

 #### Wake up source: RESET button